DEFRA/fcp-audit/README.md

 The FCP Audit service is a common component to support auditing across the Farming and Countryside Programme (FCP) ecosystem.

 FCP Audit subscribes to events across the FCP ecosystem via an AWS SQS queue.
-These events are persisted for later analysis and also sent to the Security Event and Incident Management (SEIM) system for security monitoring.
+These events are persisted for later analysis and also sent to the Security Event and Incident Management (SIEM) system for security monitoring.

 ## Requirements